adamhemzal/web-skeleton-starter-kit/README.md

   - `.gitignore` has been updated

 December 10, 2019
-  - kit has been rewritten to fully support new Gulp 4.
-Old unsupported packages like `panini` has been deleted
+  - kit has been rewritten to fully support new Gulp 4
-  - kit has been teste, all is working
+  - kit has been tested, all is working

 ## About
 This is a starter kit for creating **static** websites.
 It is useful for everyone who creates websites regularly and want to automate some processes for example - minifying images, css, js, etc..